missoso/srl-mh-evpn/README.md

 # Type 4 routes

-Leaf 1 and 2 announce one type 4 route (output below is from Leaf 2) to allow for the DF election and local bias filtering (block BUM traffic being sent to the originating ES).
+Leaf1 and leaf2 announce one type 4 route (output below is from leaf2) to allow for the DF election and local bias filtering (block BUM traffic being sent to the originating ES).

 Route announced by leaf2